GOP groups have paid Fox News host Pete Hegseth over $50,000 for fundraising help in recent years

 - The Alabama Republican Executive Committee paid Premiere $10,600 for Hegseth to speak at its February 23 event.

-- The Montgomery County Republican Women's PAC paid Premiere $6,500 for Hegseth to speak at its November 2, 2017 event.
+- The Montgomery County Republican Women's PAC in Texas paid Premiere $6,500 for Hegseth to speak at its November 2, 2017 event.

 - The Larimer County Republican Party in Colorado paid Premiere $5,000 for Hegseth to speak at its July 29, 2017, event.